rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 Version 1.0 of SAFe was published in 2011<br />
 [SAFe V3.0](#v3) was released July 28, 2014.
 The framework's name was changed in January 2016 to<br />
-"SAFe 4.0 for Lean Software and Systems Engineering"
+"SAFe 4.0 for Lean Software and Systems Engineering".

 ## v4